smy1/swlab/python/README.md

 ---

 ### 4. Juxtapose videos
 __(4A) Juxtapose two videos__ (i.e., place two videos side-by-side)
 The following code calls for the __join2side function__ to juxtapose two videos.
 See Example 4B below to join three videos.
 As with Example 2 on overlaying videos, this can be done either with an Excel file or by manually entering the information.
-Here, I only show how the code works with an Excel file (see a sample [here](./example_join2.xlsx)).
+Here, I show how the code works with an Excel file (see the [examples.py](./examples.py) script for how manual input of argument is done)
 ```
 from editvid import join2side
 join2side(folder = "C:/Users/user/Desktop/mc_vid",